 12.2 Personal Data security is of great importance to us and to protect your Personal Data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure Personal Data collected online.

-12.3 Some or all of your Personal Data may be stored outside of the European Economic Area (“the EEA”).
-(The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
-If we do store data outside the EEA, we will implement appropriate safeguards to ensure that your data is treated as safely and securely as it would be within the UK.
-Please contact us, using the details outlined below, if you want further information on the appropriate safeguard used by us when transferring your personal data out of the EEA.
+12.3 Some or all of your Personal Data may be stored outside of the United Kingdom.
+If we do store data outside the United Kingdom, we will implement appropriate safeguards to ensure that your data is treated as safely and securely as it would be within the UK.
+Please contact us, using the details outlined below, if you want further information on the appropriate safeguard used by us when transferring your personal data out of the UK.